coditorium/nodejs-read-config/README.md

 - **path** (String/Array) - path (or array of paths) to configuration file.
 If passed an array of paths than every configuration is resolved separately than merged hierarchically (like: [grand-parent-config, parent-config, child-config]).
-- **opts** (Object, optional) - configuration loading options Default options:
+- **opts** (Object, optional) - configuration loading options
-```
-{
-	parentField: "__parent",
-	basedir: null,
-	replaceEnv: "%",
-	replaceLocal: "@",
-	skipUnresolved: false,
-	freeze: false
-}
-```

     - **parentField** - (String, default: '__parent') if specified enables configuration hierarchy.
 It's value is used to resolve parent configuration file.
 This field will be removed from the result.
     - **basedir** - (String/Array, default: []) base directory (or directories) used for searching configuration files. `basedir` has lower priority than child configuration directory and absolute paths.
     - **replaceEnv** - (String, default: '%', constraint: Must be different than any of `replace.local`) if specified enables environment variable replacement.
 Expected string value e.g. `%` that will be used to replace all occurrences of `%{...}` with environment variables.
 You can use default values like: %{a.b.c|some-default-value}.
     - **replaceLocal** - (String, default: '@', constraint: Must be different than any of `replace.env`) if specified enables configuration variable replacement.
 Expected string value e.g. `@` that will be used to replace all occurrences of `@{...}` with configuration variables.
 You can use default values like: @{a.b.c|some-default-value}.
     - **skipUnresolved** - (Boolean, default: false) `true` blocks error throwing on unresolved variables.
     - **freeze** - (Boolean, default: false) `true` [freezes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/freeze) the final config.

+Default **opts** values:
+```
+{
+    parentField: "__parent",
+    basedir: null,
+    replaceEnv: "%",
+    replaceLocal: "@",
+    skipUnresolved: false,
+    freeze: false
+}
+```

 ## Flow